How to collect, handle and submit the ideal grape sample for virus testing

 - Label sample bag.
 Using a black or blue permanent marker, label a gallon-size resealable plastic bag with your sample identifier.
 For example, "Chardonnay # 1".
 Do not use paper bags as leaf samples dry out in shipping.

 - Avoid sample cross-contamination.
 Our testing method is very sensitive, any infected grape sap can compromise the test results of a healthy vine.

 - Use disposable gloves when taking samples from more than one vine.
 Remember to always change your gloves before collecting samples from another vine.

-- Never touch the end of detached leaves.
+- Never touch the end of detached leaves or cut cane wood.

 A sample from a single vine consists of four (4) detached leaves with petioles.
 These leaves should be of intermediate age (not too young, not too old).

 - Reach for a leaf and pull it backwards until the petiole snaps off.

 - Take two (2) leaves from each cordon, making sure one comes from the front and the other from the back of the vine.

 - Stack leaves on top of each other and place them inside your labeled bag.
 Insert petioles first.
 Do not separate the petiole from the leaf blade.

 - Push some air out of the bag and seal it.
 Don’t add extra moisture to the sample.